louispool/deskpi-super6c/playbooks/README.md

 #### Configuration

 Configuration variables can be found in the [vars/config.yml](vars/config.yml).

-To configure the host as a local NFS Server, set the fact:
+To configure the host as a local NFS Server, set the variable:
 ```
 local_nfs_server: true
 ```

-Alternatively, to set the location of a **remote** NFS Server, set the facts:
+Alternatively, to set the location of a **remote** NFS Server; set the variables:
 ```
 local_nfs_server: false
 nfs_server: <ip_address_of_nfs>
 ```
 In both cases ensure the path to the share is correct:
 ```
 nfs_path: <path_to_share>
 ```

 #### Installation

-After k3s has been successfully set up on your cluster, you can run the post-install playbook from the **project root**:
+After K3s has been successfully set up on your cluster, you can run the post-install playbook from the **project root**:

 ```bash
 ansible-playbook playbooks/k3s-post-install.yml